 The threat of tornadoes is a constant in Pierce County and the Cities of Blackshear, Offerman, and Patterson due to their unpredictability and random occurrence.
 In GEMA Worksheet 3A: Inventory of Assets, appearing in Appendix A, we estimate that all of Pierce County and the Cities of Blackshear, Offerman, and Patterson are equally vulnerable to tornadoes.
+Due to the lack of data broken down by jurisdiction, it was not possible to obtain these data at the jurisdictional level, so the estimates provided are for Pierce County including all the cities.

-Approximately 100% of the Residential property (9,335 of 9,335) in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$558,080,044.
-Also approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (2,576 of 2,576) in Pierce County (which includes those property types in the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$480,609,419.
+Approximately 100% of the Residential property (9,335 of 9,335) in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$207,940,361.
+Also, approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (2,576 of 2,576) in Pierce County (which includes those property types in the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$283,130,785.
 The values are based on the most recent available tax roll data for Pierce County and the Cities of Blackshear, Offerman, and Patterson, provided by the Pierce County Tax Assessor's Office.

-According to the inventory database reports and maps, all of the 103 Critical Facilities and Infrastructure for Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected by this hazard.
-All 103 Critical Facilities are located in the 100-109 mph (hazard score of 3) wind area (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps contained in Appendix A).
-The total value of these Critical Facilities is \$457,984,494, plus a content value of \$15,510,623.
+According to the inventory database reports and maps, all of the 144 Critical Facilities and Infrastructure for Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected by this hazard.
+All but 1 of the 144 Critical Facilities is located in the 100-109 mph (hazard score of 3) wind area (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps and Data contained in Appendix A).
+The 1 Critical Facility not located in the 100-109 mph wind area is located in the 90-99 mph wind speed wind area.
+The total value of these Critical Facilities is \$496,477,354.

-Damage to crops is not taken into account in any of these figures.
-According to the most recent estimate (2012) available on the University of Georgia's GeorgiaData website (www.georgiadata.org), the total farm gate value of agricultural production in Pierce County is \$66,078,000.
+Damage to crops is not included in these figures.
+According to the Center for Agribusiness & Economic Development's 2018 Georgia Farm Gate Value Report, the total farm gate value of agricultural production in Pierce County is \$57,962,734.